thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dashd.md

 ## Masternode options:

 ```
+  -llmq-data-recovery=<n>
+       Enable automated quorum data recovery (default: 1)

+  -llmq-qvvec-sync=<quorum_name>:<mode>
+       Defines from which LLMQ type the masternode should sync quorum
+       verification vectors.
+Can be used multiple times with different
+       LLMQ types. <mode>: 0 (sync always from all quorums of the type
+       defined by <quorum_name>), 1 (sync from all quorums of the type
+       defined by <quorum_name> if a member of any of the quorums)

   -masternodeblsprivkey=<hex>
        Set the masternode BLS private key and enable the client to act as a
        masternode